 In "Angel One," the team visits a planet occupied by a misandristic society, in which men have few to no rights.
 This society is depicted through a simple role reversal between men and women--and it's really, in my opinion, not at all accurate to what a misandristic society what look like.
 Sexism derives from a deeper and more complex base that would lead to many more differences between such a society and our own patriarchal culture.
 The very core idea of misogyny, after all, is that the feminine is inherently lesser than the masculine.
 What exactly we call "feminine" and "masculine" does differ between cultures, but I think that in looking at the biological differences between the sexes, we can get something of an idea of what a society that values the feminine over the masculine would look like:

-*Discussion of the human body, including sexual characteristics, ahoy*
+*Discussion of the human body, including sexual characteristics and sexual attraction, ahoy*